The Complete History of America (abridged)

 600 years of history in 6000 seconds … history will never be the same!
 From Washington to Watergate, yea verily from the Bering Straits to Baghdad, from New World to New World Order – THE COMPLETE HISTORY OF AMERICA (ABRIDGED) is a ninety-minute rollercoaster ride through the glorious quagmire that is American History, reminding us that it's not the length of your history that matters — it's what you've done with it!

-Production InfoCast: 3 total (3 male, or 3 female or any combination of males and females)
+Production InfoCast: 3 total (3 male, or 3 female or any combination of males and females and number of actors)